suffermuffin/orb-obj-detection/README.md

 # orb-obj-detection

-This project was an attempt to get bounding box from image without training using orb with sample images.
+This project was an attempt to get bounding box from image without training using [ORB](https://github.com/orb-community/orb) with sample images.
 The idea is that with a small number of samples of searched object it is possible to create ok-ish bounding box with simillar features using [ORB](https://github.com/orb-community/orb).
 For example, in this case banana dataset was used.
 To create bounding boxes user must set a number of images from specified directory in a `range()`-like manner.
 Then specifie the number of images where the images in which